preciofishbone/OmniaDocsG2/pages/page-types/index.rst

 .. image:: page-types-click-edit-new.png

-7. To edit a Section, click the section, and then the cog wheel.
+7. To edit a section, click the section, and then the cog wheel.

 .. image:: page-types-edit-section-new.png